Meldindavidsabu/Infosys-Stock-Price-Prediction/README.md

 # Infosys-Stock-Price-Prediction
 Stock price prediction of Infosys Limited by analysing historical data using AWS services.

 This repository contains the necessary code and resources to predict Infosys Company's stock prices.
-The prediction is achieved by utilizing Amazon S3 Bucket for data storage, Amazon SageMaker for building and deploying the predictive model and is visualised using Amazon Quicksight.
+The prediction is achieved by utilizing Amazon S3 Bucket for data storage, Amazon SageMaker for building, deploying the predictive model and is visualised using Amazon Quicksight.

 ⚠️ Important Disclaimer: Please Read Before Proceeding ⚠️